Fish Creek Connects Us to Our Past

-This is the story of the urbanization of Fish Creek and how we propose restoration.
+This is the story of the Fish Creek watershed, its degradation, and how we propose rehabilitation.
 These photos follow the urbanization of Anchorage and its impacts to Fish Creek from the 1950s to the present.
 The green line shows Fish Creek's natural route.
 The blue line shows its current route.
 Along 36th Avenue the creek is diverted into pipes 7 - 10 feet underground.
 Note the red outline where Blueberry Lake, one of Fish Creek's headwaters, once was.
-It has since been filled and paved and is now under the Walmart and Barnes and Noble at Northern Lights.
+It has since been filled, paved and is now lost for good under Walmart, Barnes and Noble, and the Midtown Mall (formerly Sears Mall) on Northern Lights.
+The orange outline is the future Cuddy Pond at Cuddy Midtown Family Park.
 (Photos courtesy HDR Alaska, Inc.)

 What does daylighting mean?
 It means freeing Fish Creek from its underground pipes and culverts so it runs a more natural course.
 It also means restoring riparian zones, or healthy habitat, along its shoreline.
 Overall awareness of healthy watershed importance is growing.
 In Anchorage, several creeks have been successfully rehabilitated with salmon runs returning.

 Daylighting Fish Creek will give the creek back its life, while reducing flooding.
 Cuddy Park is a good example, where bringing the waters of Fish Creek to the surface helped mitigate flooding and also created a popular destination in Midtown.
 More and more, urban areas are daylighting creeks to reduce risks associated with flooding.
 Trails along creeks help bring community together with activities like biking and walking.
 Greenbelts also promote investment in community and economic well-being.